-- i A person shall raise his hand when requesting to speak(except when a person has a disability or is likely to suffer discomfort).. - j A person who speaks at a meeting shall direct his comments to the chair of the meeting. - k Only one person is permitted to speak at a time.
-If more than one person wants to speak, the chair of the meeting shall direct the order of speaking. - Subject to standing order 3(m), a person who attends a meeting is permitted to report on the meeting whilst the meeting is open to the public.
-To 'report' means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary is available as the meeting takes place or later to persons not present. - A person present at a meeting may not provide an oral report or oral commentary about a meeting as it takes place without permission. - Any person (including the press) wishing to report on the proceedings of a meeting as in paragraph (I) shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in their absence be done by, to or before the Vice-Chair of the Council (if there is one). - P The Chair of the Council, if present, shall preside at a meeting.
-If the Chair is absent from the meeting, the Vice-Chair of the Council, if present, shall preside.
-If both the Chair and Vice-Chair are absent from a meeting, a councillor as chosen by the councillors present at a meeting shall preside at the meeting. - Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the Councillors or councillors with voting rights present and voting. - The Chair of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise his casting vote whether or not he gave an original vote.
-See standing orders 5(h) and (l) for the different rules that apply in the election of the Chair of the Council at the annual meeting of the Council. - s Voting on a question shall be by a show of hands.
+- i A person shall raise his hand when requesting to speak(except when a person has a disability or is likely to suffer discomfort).. - j A person who speaks at a meeting shall direct his comments to the chairman of the meeting. - k Only one person is permitted to speak at a time.
+If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking. - Subject to standing order 3(m), a person who attends a meeting is permitted to report on the meeting whilst the meeting is open to the public.
+To 'report' means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary is available as the meeting takes place or later to persons not present. - M A person present at a meeting may not provide an oral report or oral commentary about a meeting as it takes place without permission. - Any person (including the press) wishing to report on the proceedings of a meeting as in paragraph (I) shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chairman of the Council may in his absence be done by, to or before the Vice-Chairman of the Council (if any). - p The Chairman, if present, shall preside at a meeting.
+If the Chairman is absent from the meeting, the Vice Chairman, if present, shall preside.
+If both the Chairman and Vice Chairman are absent from a meeting, a councillor as chosen by the councillors present at a meeting shall preside at the meeting. - Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the Councillors or councillors with voting rights present and voting. - The Chairman of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise his casting vote whether or not he gave an original vote.
+See standing orders 5(h) and (l) for the different rules that apply in the election of the Chairman of the Council at the annual meeting of the Council. - s Voting on a question shall be by a show of hands.
 At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
 Such a request shall be made before moving onto the next item of business on the agenda. - t The minutes of a meeting shall include an accurate record of the following: